Article updated August 28, 2022

 Watering Lettuce Indoors

 Knowing how often you should be watering lettuce in containers is a different ballgame.
-In a container, the roots do tend to run a little bit deeper, so you should shoot for a 3-inch depth of moisture in most setups.
+In a container, the roots do tend to run a little bit deeper, so you should shoot for a three-inch depth of moisture in most setups.

 You may also have to water less frequently because you are able to control certain variables like the heat and exposure to sunlight.
 Don't be fooled, though.
 Lettuce in any environment is going to require lots of water.